-Although you don't need to see your GP before accessing italk, you may find it helpful to speak to them about your mental health.
+Although you don't need to see your GP before accessing NHS Talking Therapies Hampshire, you may find it helpful to speak to them about your mental health.
 They can check that your symptoms aren't being caused by other conditions.
-They can also discuss medication with you, prescribe medication if appropriate and, in some cases, provide a diagnosis.
+They can also discuss medication with you, prescribe medication if appropriate and suggest helpful local services.

-At italk, we provide talking therapies to treat symptoms of common mental health conditions.
+At NHS Talking Therapies Hampshire, we provide talking therapies to treat symptoms of common mental health conditions.
 We do not diagnose and we do not prescribe medication.

-If your GP surgery is listed on one of the following pages, italk is your local talking therapy service:
+If your GP is in the areas of Hampshire shown on the map, NHS Talking Therapies Hampshire is your local talking therapy service.

 If you're aged 15 or under, speak to your GP about support for children and young people.

 If you have been diagnosed with a severe and enduring mental health condition such as bipolar, schizophrenia or personality disorder, speak to your GP about your support options.
-IAPT services like italk are unable to treat patients with these conditions.
+IAPT services like NHS Talking Therapies Hampshire are unable to treat patients with these conditions.

 We understand that work, parenting and caring responsibilities can make it difficult to attend medical appointments in person.
 That's why we offer evening appointments, plus treatments by telephone and online, as well as face-to-face.

-If you find it difficult to arrange time off for your treatment due to problems at work you may find it helpful to speak to our Employment Advisors.
+If you find it difficult to arrange time off work for your treatment, you may find helpful guidance from Citizen’s Advice.
+You can also ask your NHS Talking Therapies Hampshire practitioner to introduce you to our Employment Advisors

 Call 023 8038 3920 or email firstname.lastname@example.org